 - Burj Khalifa

-The world’s tallest building with 160 storeys standing at 829 metres is a symbol of Dubai’s global presence.
+The world’s tallest building with 160 stories standing at 829 meters is a symbol of Dubai’s global presence.

 - Desert Safari